Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Discussion and Outlook

 \acknowledgments{The authors acknowledge helpful discussions with G. Jiang and Han Fu.
 Y.B. was supported by the University of Nevada, Reno VPRI startup grant PG19012.
-E.R. acknowledge support from DOE, grant No. DE-SC0022245.
+E.R. acknowledges support from DOE, grant No. DE-SC0022245.
 We acknowledge William \& Mary Research Computing for providing computational resources and/or technical support that have contributed to the results reported within this paper.
 URL: https://www.wm.edu/it/rc.
-X.U. acknowledge funding from the National Natural Science Foundation of China (Grant No. 11904143), the Natural Science Foundation of Guangxi Province Grant No. 2020GXNSFAA297083, GuiKe AD20297045.}
+X.H. acknowledge funding from the National Natural Science Foundation of China (Grant No. 11904143, and No. 12364022), the Natural Science Foundation of Guangxi Province Grant No. 2020GXNSFAA297083, GuiKe AD20297045.}